atomjack/plugbotapi/README.md

 Bans a user from the room.

-Reason is a string describing why the user is banned (but not really needed).
+Reason is an integer describing why the user is banned (but not really needed; defaults to 4).

 If the bot is only a bouncer, permanent bans are not available.
 Specify the duration with one of the following constants: